QueenOverlord/The-Cognitive-Architecture-Project/concepts/The Prompt Strategy Matrix.md

 ---
 Status: #evergreen

-# The Prompt Strategy Matrix: A Field Manual for Tactical Application
+# CONCEPT: The Prompt Strategy Matrix: A Field Manual for Tactical Application

 > [!summary] Strategic Directive
 > This document is the missing link between knowing prompting techniques and mastering their application.
 It is a strategic framework for **diagnosing the nature of a problem** and mapping it to the most effective prompting architecture.
 This is not a list of techniques; it is a system for tactical decision-making.